StackExchange/dnscontrol/docs/_providers/dnsimple.md

 ---
 # DNSimple Provider
 ## Configuration

-In your providers config json file you must provide a DNSimple account access token:
+In your providers credentials file you must provide a DNSimple account access token:

 {% highlight json %}
 {